Skip to content

 Travel insurance

 Travel insurance is compulsory on all our trips for those travelling internationally.
-We require that at a minimum you are covered for medical expenses including emergency repatriation.
-If you are travelling within your home country or region please confirm before travel that you are entitled to access the public medical system easily should an accident occur.
+We require that, at a minimum, you are covered for medical expenses, including emergency repatriation.
+If you are travelling within your home country or region, please confirm before travel that you are entitled to access the public medical system easily should an accident occur.
 We strongly recommend all travellers have a policy that also covers personal liability, cancellation, curtailment and loss of luggage or personal effects.
 For international trips, you will not be permitted to join the group until evidence of travel insurance and the insurance company's 24-hour emergency contact number has been sighted by your group leader or local representative.
-If you have credit card insurance your group leader or local representative will require details of the participating insurer/underwriter, the level of coverage, policy number, and emergency contact number rather than the bank's name and your credit card details.
+If you have credit card insurance, your group leader or local representative will require details of the participating insurer/underwriter, the level of coverage, policy number, and emergency contact number, rather than the bank's name and your credit card details.
 Please contact your bank for these details prior to arriving in-country.
-For travellers who reside within the European Union, Switzerland or USA the requirement to purchase travel insurance cannot be compulsory.
-However the purchase of travel insurance is still highly recommended, and travellers from these regions who decline travel insurance when travelling outside of their home region must sign a Travel Insurance Waiver Form at the Group Meeting, recognizing personal responsibility for emergency medical and repatriation costs should they arise.
+For travellers who reside within the European Union, Switzerland or the USA, the requirement to purchase travel insurance cannot be compulsory.
+However, the purchase of travel insurance is still highly recommended, and each country you visit may have its own specific entry requirements.
+For example, some mandate travel health insurance for all foreign travellers, regardless of their nationality.
+Travellers from the European Union, Switzerland or the USA who decline travel insurance when travelling outside their home region must sign a Travel Insurance Waiver Form at the Group Meeting, recognizing personal responsibility for emergency medical and repatriation costs should they arise.
 For assistance with travel insurance or other services, please visit the link below: https://www.intrepidtravel.com/booking-resources/our-services

 Your fellow travellers